-Public Transportation Agency Safety Plan • Have managers completed Safety Management Systems (SMS) training? • Are employees familiar with OSHA topics, including: ➤ Hazard Communication? ➤ Emergency Action Planning? ➤ Bloodborne Pathogens? $\overline{\mathbf{V}}$ ➤ Lockout/Tagout? $\overline{\mathbf{V}}$ ➤ Personal Protective Equipment (PPE)? $\overline{\mathbf{V}}$ ➤ Injury Prevention Planning? • Have all safety sensitive employees received Drug and Alcohol Training? $\overline{\mathbf{Q}}$ • Do new mechanics receive classroom training? $\overline{\mathbf{Q}}$ • Do existing mechanics receive ongoing training? $\mathbf{\Lambda}$ • Is there an active Safety Committee at the transit agency?
-Safety Meetings: $\overline{\mathbf{Q}}$ • Are safety meetings held on a regular basis? • Are safety meetings and sign in sheets documented, with available agendas and minutes? $\mathbf{\Lambda}$ • Do senior managers attend safety meetings?
-General Manager is Chair of Safety Committee $\mathbf{\Lambda}$ • Do vehicle operators attend safety meetings?
-(2-3) Frontline employees • Do mechanics attend safety meetings?
-Maintenance Manager • Are policies in place dictating which incidents are reported and which are not?
-Incident and Accident $\mathbf{\Lambda}$ Investigation Procedures: • Are incident report forms kept on board the vehicle? $\mathbf{\Lambda}$ • Are accident reports completed for all situations? • Are incident/accident reports used as pre-accident training material? • Are incident/accident reports used as post-accident training material?
-Are incident/accident reports used to identify potential hazards and analyzed in a Risk Assessment Matrix $\mathbf{\Lambda}$ (RAM)? • Are complaint forms kept on all vehicles? $\square$ • Are all operators provided with safety vests on their vehicles? $\overline{\mathbf{Q}}$ • Are incident/accident photos taken? $\mathbf{\Lambda}$ Substance Abuse: • Is there a current and updated Drug and Alcohol Policy? $\sqrt{\phantom{a}}$ • Do all staff members understand the Drug and Alcohol Policy? $\mathbf{\Lambda}$ • Is random testing being completed? • Is reasonable suspicion testing being completed? • Are monthly facility inspections conducted as scheduled?
-Facility and Shop Inspections: $\overline{\mathbf{Q}}$ $\overline{\mathbf{Q}}$ • Are facility inspection forms completed properly? • Are unsafe conditions or acts, regarding the facility corrected and documented? $\overline{\mathbf{Q}}$ • Are fire extinguishers up to date with annual servicing requirements?
+Public mans Jency So alety i lali Have managers completed Safety Management Systems (SMS) training?
+Are employees familiar with OSHA topics, including: Hazard Communication? \mathbf{A} Emergency Action Planning? $\mathbf{\nabla}$ Bloodborne Pathogens? $\mathbf{\nabla}$ ► Lockout/Tagout?
+V Personal Protective Equipment (PPE)?
+V Injury Prevention Planning?
+V Have all safety sensitive employees received Drug and Alcohol Training?
+V Do new mechanics receive classroom training?
+V Do existing mechanics receive ongoing training?
+V Safety Meetings: Is there an active Safety Committee at the transit agency? \checkmark Are safety meetings held on a regular basis? \checkmark Are safety meetings and sign in sheets documented, with available agendas and minutes?
+V Do senior managers attend safety meetings?
+General Manager is Chair of Safety Committee V Do vehicle operators attend safety meetings?
+(2-3) Frontline employees \checkmark Do mechanics attend safety meetings?
+Maintenance Manager V Incident and Accident Investigation Procedures: Are policies in place dictating which incidents are reported and which are not? Ø Are incident report forms kept on board the vehicle? \checkmark Are accident reports completed for all situations? \checkmark Are incident/accident reports used as pre-accident training material? \checkmark Are incident/accident reports used as post-accident training material? \checkmark Are incident/accident reports used to identify potential hazards and analyzed in a Risk Assessment Matrix (RAM)?
+V Are complaint forms kept on all vehicles?
+V Are all operators provided with safety vests on their vehicles?
+Are incident/accident photos taken?
+Substance Abuse: Is there a current and updated Drug and Alcohol Policy?
+V Do all staff members understand the Drug and Alcohol Policy?
+Is random testing being completed?
+Is reasonable suspicion testing being completed?
+Facility and Shop Inspections: Are monthly facility inspections conducted as scheduled?
+V Are facility inspection forms completed properly?
+V Are unsafe conditions or acts, regarding the facility corrected and documented?
+Are fire extinguishers up to date with annual servicing requirements?